ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 </dependencies>
 ```

-Implementing the API and using the write annotations leads to an endpoint of your application on which your API spec is visualised: `/swagger-ui.html`
+Implementing the API and using the right annotations leads to an endpoint of your application on which your API spec is visualised: `/swagger-ui.html`
 There is also an endpoint to download the Swagger / OpenAPI specification:  `api-docs`
 <div style="text-align: center;">
   <img src="/img/2019-09-12-API-first-development-with-OpenAPI-or-Swagger/springfox.png" width="100%" height="100%">